hv-leo/pdi-twitter-plugin/docs/TwitterSearch.md

 ![alt text](https://github.com/LeonardoCoelho71950/pdi-twitter-plugin/blob/master/docs/screenshots/auth-tab.png "Authentication Tab configuration")

 ### Output Tab
-In the output tab, we can choose which fields our queries should produce.
+In the output tab, we can choose which output fields our queries should produce.
 If a field is empty, that field won't be materialized.

 ![alt text](https://github.com/LeonardoCoelho71950/pdi-twitter-plugin/blob/master/docs/screenshots/output-tab.png "Output Tab configuration")